pymc-devs/pymc-examples/myst_nbs/causal_inference/interrupted_time_series.myst.md

 plt.legend();
 ```

 The next step is not strictly necessary, but we can calculate the difference between the model retrodictions and the data to look at the errors.
-This can be useful to identify any unexpected inability to retroduct pre-intervention data.
+This can be useful to identify any unexpected inability to retrodict pre-intervention data.

 ```{code-cell} ipython3
 :tags: [hide-input]